-The Marylhurst Mini-MBA Program is a ten-week, one night a week program where you learn essential management and leadership skills to lead change effectively in your organization.
+The Marylhurst Mini-MBA program is a ten-week, one-night-a-week opportunity to learn essential management and leadership skills for driving change in your organization.

-The Mini-MBA features core faculty from our School of Business along with select adjunct instructors.
+Our Mini-MBA features core faculty from the Marylhurst University School of Business along with select adjunct instructors.
 Each session focuses on one core management and leadership topic common to an MBA program.

-The Mini-MBA is designed for working adults of in a variety of industries and roles, who want to gain business acumen.
-Participants earn a Mini-MBA certificate of completion upon successfully completing the program.
+The Mini-MBA is designed for working adults of in a variety of industries and roles, who need to increase their level of business acumen.
+Participants earn a noncredit Mini-MBA certificate of completion upon successfully completing the program.
 You will exit the program armed with new business knowledge as well as tools and skills for managing and leading more effectively.